wayofthepie/blog-src/posts/2018-02-18-Containerizing-The-JVM.markdown

 root         1  0.1  0.0   4292   708 pts/0    Ss+  12:27   0:00 /bin/sh -c java HelloWorld
 root         7  0.2  0.1 6877428 23756 pts/0   Sl+  12:27   0:00 java HelloWorld
 ```
-From the above, we see the PID is 7. `jmap` is a tool which allows us to view heap information about
+From the above, we see the PID is 7.
+For analysis, the openjdk comes with a number of tools.
+`jmap` is one such tool which allows us to view heap information about
-a JVM process, lucky for us it comes with the openjdk install which is in our image.
+a JVM process.
 To get a list of objects, their number of instances and the space they take up in the heap
 you can use `jmap -histo <JVM_PID>`.